 Human papilloma virus infection

 Human papilloma virus (HPV) may cause squamous cell carcinoma of the eye in combination with other factors.
 The virus causes squamous cell cancers elsewhere in the body.
-Infection with HPV is very common and not everyone infected will get cancer.
+Infection with HPV is very common and it usually doesn't cause any problems at all.
 There are probably other factors working with the HPV that explain why some people get it and others don’t.

 Anyone whose immune system is not working as well as it should may be more likely to develop lymphoma of the eye.
 This includes people who: